-These early cameras were used to capture images of evidence and offenders.
+These early box plate studio cameras were used to capture images of evidence and offenders.

-In the early days of the state police, troopers patrolled Indiana's roadways astride Indian motorcycles.
+In the early days of the Indiana State Police, troopers patrolled Indiana's roadways astride Indian motorcycles.

 Through the years civilian dispatchers have played a key role in keeping Indiana safe.
 Dispatchers used consoles like this one to keep troopers apprised of ongoing activities.

 The Indiana Excise Police Law Enforcement Division has destroyed many stills like this one capable of producing approximately 25 gallons of ethanol (pure grain alcohol).

 The memorial wall at the museum's entrance serves as a reminder of the men and women who made the ultimate sacrifice in the line of duty.